msiddalingaiah/Centurion/README.md

 The Centurion was made of almost entirely TTL MSI logic on a handful of PC boards in a single rack.
 Earlier models relied on magnetic core memory, later models used MOS memory up to 256 kB.
 It was technologically similar to the DEC VAX 11/780 or Data General Nova, but smaller and lower priced.
 Competition from even lower cost microcomputers, particularly the IBM XT and AT in the 1980's, led to decreased sales and the end of the line.

 Below is a picure of CPU6 board.
 Notice the prominent [Am2900 series](https://en.wikipedia.org/wiki/AMD_Am2900) bit slice components in center of the board.
 The HDL design described below implements the behavior of each of these components.
-The row of 2kx8 [EPROMs](https://en.wikipedia.org/wiki/EPROM) in upper left contain about 2048 words of [microcode](https://en.wikipedia.org/wiki/Microcode), which is the true personality of the [CPU6 instruction set](https://github.com/Nakazoto/CenturionComputer/wiki/Instructions).
+The row of seven 2kx8 [EPROMs](https://en.wikipedia.org/wiki/EPROM) in the upper left contain about 2048 words of [microcode](https://en.wikipedia.org/wiki/Microcode), which is the true personality of the [CPU6 instruction set](https://github.com/Nakazoto/CenturionComputer/wiki/Instructions).

 ![CPU6](https://github.com/Nakazoto/CenturionComputer/raw/main/Computer/CPU6%20Board/HiRes%20Photos/CPU6_HiRes_Scan_Front.jpg "CPU6")